22 Protein Synthesis V: Additional Regulation

 Regulation of Translation

-We already saw how miRNAs can inhibit translation, but there are a number of other ways that translation of an mRNA can also be regulated in a cell.
+We already saw how miRNAs can inhibit translation, but there are a number of other ways that the translation of an mRNA can also be regulated in a cell.
 One key step for regulation is translation initiation.

 In order for translation to begin, the ribosome, an RNA-and-protein complex that houses translation, must assemble on the mRNA.
 This process involves many “helper” proteins, which make sure the ribosome is correctly positioned.
 Translation can be regulated globally (for every mRNA in the cell) through changes in the availability or activity of the “helper” proteins.

-When eIF-2 is phosphorylated, it’s turned “off”—it undergoes a shape-change and can no longer play its role in initiation, so translation cannot begin.
+When eIF-2 is phosphorylated, it’s turned “off”—it undergoes a shape change and can no longer play its role in initiation, so translation cannot begin.
 When eIF-2 is not phosphorylated, in contrast, it’s “on” and can carry out its role in initiation, allowing translation to proceed.

-When elF2 is phosphorylated (while bound to ribosome small (40S) subunit), translation is blocked (i.e., no translation).
+Gene expression can be controlled by factors that bind the translation initiation complex.
+In this example, when elF2 is phosphorylated (while bound to ribosome small (40S) subunit), translation is blocked (i.e., no translation).
 When elF2 is not phosphorylated (while bound to ribosome small (40S) subunit), translation occurs.

 Chemical Modifications, Protein Activity, and Longevity